RonuGhoshal/WiseFriend2/README.md

 - Existing Mentee logs in
 - Mentee sees profile (includes personal info, mentorships, or pending matches)
 - Mentee can accept or decline match offers

+- Make sure users can only view/edit their own profile (or view those of possible matches)

+- Make sure users cannot "sign in" without choosing mentor/mentee and filling out profile